saucedor/E1-Implementation-of-Lexical-Analysis-Automaton-and-Regular-Expression-/README.md

 ```
 ## Tests

-In this section, we will explain how automated tests were performed to verify that both the deterministic finite automaton (DFA) implemented in Prolog and the regular expression implemented in Python function correctly according to the project requirements.
+In this section, we will explain how automated tests were performed to verify that both the deterministic finite automaton (DFA) implemented in Prolog and the regular expresion implemented in Python function correctly according to the project requirements.

 ### Automaton Tests (Prolog)